Or how to (re)program the Brain by the Body and its Environment?

 - the visual, tactile and auditory stimuli used

-- the positioning of the body and the body segments in action
+- the positioning of the body and body segments in action

-Thepatient must be placed in a "circumscribed" working environment which delimits and channels the movement in a very precise
+The patient must be placed in a "circumscribed" working environment

-by "systematically integrating" it into the patient's overall motor pattern
+systematically "integrating it" into the patient's overall motor pattern.